 Regardless of how the school provides entrance counseling, the entrance counseling must include:

-The entrance counseling will discuss the importance of repayment and the consequences for failing to repay a federal education loan.
+The entrance counseling will discuss the importance of repayment and the consequences for failing to repay a federal student loan.

 A borrower is required to repay the full loan amount even if he or she does not complete the academic program, takes longer than normal to complete the program, is unable to obtain employment upon completion or is otherwise dissatisfied with or does not receive educational or other services purchased from the school.